armstrongl/docs-team-api/docs/complexity-framework.md

 ## What complexity frameworks don't do

-Complexity frameworks estimate review effort, not authoring effort.
-They help plan when writers need drafts, but they don't predict how long it takes engineers or product managers to write those drafts.

-Frameworks also don't replace communication.
+Frameworks don't replace communication.
 They provide shared vocabulary for discussions, but they don't eliminate the need for writers and product teams to collaborate on scope and approach.

 ## Related concepts